youngjerald239/Portfolio/src/mark/first.md

 ---
-title: Kitty Crossing
+title: Games
 author: Jerald
-date: 2021-05-15
 ---

-## Introduction to my Games
+## Introduction as a Junior game developer

-## Please try out a few games I've created.
+## Please feel free to try them for yourself.

 ## As an aspiring game developer I can only learn and grow from here!